crcdng/interact-ml-classify/README.md

 #### To train the model (InteractML Wiki Step 6):
 1. If it is running, stop the game in Unity
 2. Klick on `Training`
-3. Wait a bit
+3. Wait a bit until it comes back and indicates the model has been trained.

 #### To run the model (InteractML Wiki Step 6):
 1. Start the game in Unity
-2. Press "P" to run the model
+2. Press "P" to run the model.
+You can skip that step if you check `Run Model on Play` in the `Machine Learning System` node.

 ### Compatibility
-InteractML is in pre-release alpha and under heavy construction at the moment.
-See https://github.com/Interactml/iml-unity.
-The developers strongly recommend to use Unity 2019.2 with [release 0.20.2](https://github.com/Interactml/iml-unity/releases/tag/0.20.2).
-For this repo, I am using this setup on a Mac.
+InteractML is in pre-release alpha, under heavy construction and not ready for production at the moment.
+It is for the curious who want to try out and experiment with interactive machine learning.
+The developers strongly recommend to use [release 0.20.4](https://github.com/Interactml/iml-unity/releases/tag/0.20.4) with **Unity 2019.2**.
+For this repo, I have used this setup on a Mac.